elidoran/chain-builder/README.md

 Returns:

+An object 3 actions and a callback generator:

+1. **resume** - used to begin chain execution from where it was paused
+2. **stop** - ends the pause and stops execution at the point where it was paused.
+Accepts a reason argument.
+3. **fail** - same as stop except it's a failure and accepts both a reason and an error argument like `control.fail()`.
-A function which, when called (no params), will resume execution of the chain.
-Has a `callback` property which is another function to create an `(error, result)` style callback function which handles those for you.
+4. **callback** - function to create an `(error, result)` style callback function which handles those for you.

 Callback helper Parameters: